Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Barbarian.md

 #### Violence

-Once per battle, add a +1d4 bonus to a barbarian melee attack roll after finding out whether you hit or missed.
+Once per battle, add a +`dice: 1d4` bonus to a barbarian melee attack roll after finding out whether you hit or missed.

 **Champion Feat**
 If the attack still misses, deal half damage.

 **Epic Feat**
-The bonus increases to +1d6.
+The bonus increases to +`dice: 1d6`.

 ### Epic Talents